-If you’ve failed the IRS nondiscrimination test or want to ensure your highly-compensated employees can max out their annual 401(k) contributions, offering a Safe Harbor 401(k) plan might be the right choice for you.
+Businesses fail nondiscrimination testing all the time.
+And when they do, it’s a nightmare for HR.
+If you’ve failed the IRS nondiscrimination test this year, it’s time to see if a Safe Harbor 401(k) plan might be the right choice for you.

 How Much Does a Safe Harbor Matching Contribution Cost?

 To get a quick estimate on how much Safe Harbor contributions will cost you, use our handy Safe Harbor contribution calculator and find out the cost for:

 - 3% non-elective contributions: essentially 3% of gross pay for every eligible employee, regardless of whether they’re putting their own money into the 401(k) plan.